-On 3 November 2022, the UK introduced new legislation to give effect to the internationally agreed Russian oil price cap, by preventing UK services being used in relation to the transport Russian oil above that cap.
+On 3 November 2022, the UK introduced new legislation to give effect to the internationally agreed Russian oil price cap, by preventing UK services being used in relation to the transport of Russian oil above that cap.

-The Russia (Sanctions) (EU Exit) (Amendment) (No. 16) Regulations 2022 will come into force on 5 December 2022 and will:
+The Russia (Sanctions) (EU Exit) (Amendment) (No. 16) Regulations 2022 came into force on 5 December 2022 and:

-- Bring forward the introduction date for the prohibitions relating to imports of Russia oil and oil products into the UK.
-Those restrictions will now apply from to 5 December 2022 (rather than 31 December 2022). - Impose a new prohibition on the supply or delivery by ship of Russian origin oil and oil products from a place in Russia to a third country, or from one third country to another third country. - Impose a new prohibition on providing financial services, including insurance, to facilitate the supply or delivery of Russian origin oil and oil products from a place in Russia to a third country, or from one third country to another third country.
+- Brought forward the introduction date for the prohibitions relating to imports of Russia oil and oil products into the UK (from 31 December 2022 to 5 December 2022). - Imposes a new prohibition on the supply or delivery by ship of Russian origin oil and oil products from a place in Russia to a third country, or from one third country to another third country. - Imposes a new prohibition on providing financial services, including insurance, to facilitate the supply or delivery of Russian origin oil and oil products from a place in Russia to a third country, or from one third country to another third country.